turingschool/mod-0-curriculum/session1/index.md

 We'll go into breakout rooms to briefly discuss the how to check correct syntax for datatypes in Ruby and JavaScript.

+In addition to practicing writing out our data types, we'll also touch briefly on what it looks like to <span class="vocab">assign a variable</span>.
+This allows us to reference a word in our computer's memory that returns the data we've stored.

+After watching a brief demo from an instructor, try out the following:
+* Assign a variable called `pizza` a value of 'the best food of all time'
+* Assign a variable called `is_hungry` a value of true
+* Assign a variable called `number` a value of 5
+* Reassign that `number` variable so that is has a value of 4
+* Assign a variable called `teachers` a value of an array with the names 'Amy', 'Tim', and 'David'

 ## The End!

 After this Zoom call is over, take 15 minutes on your own to digest the content from this lesson, including the notes you wrote in the text boxes.